Test-Time Adaptation for Unsupervised Combinatorial Optimization: Introduction

 A natural idea is to unify these paradigms by adapting a trained generalizable model to each test instance.
 Perhaps surprisingly, we find that simply fine-tuning trained unsupervised NCO models at test time can perform \emph{worse} than optimizing from random initialization, even under identical objectives and optimization budgets.
 This counterintuitive behavior reveals a fundamental incompatibility between distribution-level training and instance-level optimization in unsupervised NCO: the optimization landscape around trained parameters may not be conducive to rapid adaptation, potentially due to overfitting or local minima.

-To address this challenge, we propose \NAME{} (\textbf{T}est-time \textbf{A}daptation for unsupervised \textbf{C}ombinatorial \textbf{O}ptimization), a test-time adaptation framework that bridges generalization-focused and instance-specific unsupervised NCO. \NAME{} frames their integration as a principled warm-starting procedure: starting from a trained, generalizable NCO model, we adapt it to each test instance via effective instance-specific updates that \textit{unlock local adaptability without discarding learned structure}.
-Rather than directly initializing from trained parameters, \NAME{} partially relaxes them via a structured warm-starting technique for neural network training.
-This design enables more flexible and exploratory adaptation while still leveraging learned inductive biases.
-Our method is model-agnostic and can complement existing generalization-based unsupervised NCO pipelines, offering plug-and-play integration.

-We evaluate \NAME{} with two existing NCO frameworks as backbones (EGN~\citep{karalias2020erdos} and Meta-EGN~\citep{wang2023unsupervised}), across two canonical CO tasks (Minimum Vertex Cover and Maximum Clique), and under three different problem settings (static problems, distribution shifts, and dynamic environments).
-We compare \NAME{} against a diverse set of neural and non-neural baselines.
-Neural baselines include the original generalization-trained EGN and Meta-EGN models, their fine-tuned variants adapted at test time, and EGN optimized from random initialization in an instance-specific manner.
-These baselines isolate the effects of generalization, naive test-time adaptation, and instance-specific optimization, respectively.
-Across all tasks and settings, \NAME{} achieves consistent improvement in solution quality with negligible additional computational overhead compared to fine-tuning a trained generalizable model and optimizing an instance-specific model from scratch.
-Non-neural baselines include classical heuristic methods such as a degree-based greedy algorithm and Toenshoff-Greedy~\citep{toenshoff2021graph}, two recent sampling-based approaches~\citep{sun2023revisiting, ichikawa2025optimization}, as well as Gurobi~\citep{gurobi}, a leading commercial optimization solver.
-Compared to these non-neural baselines, \NAME{} outperforms greedy heuristics and attains comparable or superior solution quality relative to the sampling-based approaches.
-On harder problem instances, \NAME{} produces high-quality solutions within practical runtime budgets, while exact solvers such as Gurobi may require nearly 10 times longer runtimes to converge.
-These results establish \NAME{} as a practical and robust bridge between generalizable and instance-specific unsupervised NCO.
+To address this challenge, we propose \NAME{} (\textbf{T}est-time \textbf{A}daptation for unsupervised \textbf{C}ombinatorial \textbf{O}ptimization), a test-time adaptation framework that bridges generalization-focused and instance-specific unsupervised NCO.
+Our method is model-agnostic and complements existing generalization-based unsupervised NCO pipelines, offering plug-and-play integration.
+Experiments on minimum vertex cover, maximum clique, maximum independent set, and max cut with three NCO frameworks as backbones (EGN~\citep{karalias2020erdos}, Meta-EGN~\citep{wang2023unsupervised}, and ConsFormer~\citep{consformer}) under three different problem settings (static problems, distribution shifts, and dynamic environments) show that \NAME{} achieves consistent improvement in solution quality with negligible additional computational overhead compared to either fine-tuning a trained generalizable model or optimizing an instance-specific model from scratch.
+We also compare \NAME{} to a number of non-neural baselines, as well as Gurobi~\citep{gurobi}, a leading commercial optimization solver, and show that \NAME{} attains at least comparable if not superior solution quality relative to the non-neural baselines, and has faster runtime than exact solvers like Gurobi on hard problem instances.
+These results establish \NAME{} as a practical and efficient framework unifying generalizable and instance-specific unsupervised NCO.